Istanbul New Airport - brief history, presentation and figures (Video)

 - apron with a parking capacity for 500 aircraft covering an area of 6 500 000 m2,

 - cargo terminal and general aviation;

-- indoor and outdoor parking with total capacity of 70 000 of cars;
+- indoor and outdoor car parks with a total capacity of 70 cars;

 - fire stations;

 - hotels developed around and inside the airport;